top of page

 KEYNOTE SPEAKER

-Title: TBD
+Title:

 Rachel Green began her scientific career majoring in chemistry as an undergraduate at the University of Michigan.
 Her doctoral work was performed in the laboratory of Jack